 Do you have a chipped tooth?
 Are deep tooth stains discoloring your smile?
 Try teeth bonding treatment at Perfect Smiles in Bensalem, PA.
-This cosmetic dental treatment can address fractured, chipped, and cracked teeth.
-Bonding can also cover slightly crooked teeth, areas of tooth discoloration, and small gaps between the teeth.
+This cosmetic dentistry treatment can address fractured, chipped, and cracked teeth.
+Bonding can also cover slightly crooked teeth, areas of discoloration, and small gaps between the teeth.
 When compared to dental veneers, tooth bonding offers a more economical treatment.
 Patients can treat areas of cosmetic damage with quick and comfortable dental bonding.

 Benefits of Tooth Bonding